-For more information about the reference application, see .NET Microservices: Architecture for Containerized .NET Applications.
+For more information about the reference application, see Architecting and Developing Containerized and Microservice based .NET Applications.

 Communication between client and microservices

 The eShopOnContainers mobile app communicates with the containerized back-end microservices using direct client-to-microservice communication, which is shown in Figure 8-5.